andand/DEGEPRIME/README.md

 PrimerDeg:		Degeneracy of the selected primer.
 PrimerMatching:		Number of sequences that match the selected primer.
 PrimerSeq:		Sequence of the selected degenerate primer.

+For more help and additional optional parameters for the scripts:

+ perl DegePrime.pl -h
+ perl TrimAlignment.pl -h
+ perl MakeRdpTaxonomy.pl -h

 ===============